anushk-kaushik/sports-LiveCard/README.md

 # Sports-LiveCard Chrome Extension

-This is a Chrome extension that fetches live scores and other match details for the Indian Premier League (IPL) cricket matches using the API provided by [cricketdata.org](https://cricketdata.org/).
+The updated Chrome extension now offers live scores and match details for a range of sports beyond just cricket.
+The extension provides real-time updates for various sports including cricket, football, basketball, badminton, and more using the API provided by [cricketdata.org](https://cricketdata.org/).